madurapa/woocommerce-ezcash/README.md

 ## Dialog eZ Cash payment gateway for Woocommerce

-This is a eZ Cash payment gateway for WooCommerce.
+This is an eZ Cash payment gateway for WooCommerce.

 eZ Cash is a payment gateway that allows you to accept payments online via Dialog, Etisalat and Hutch mobile phones.